chselopz/ai-operator-library/README.md

 # AI Operator Library

-A collection of reusable AI prompts for two kinds of people: those who work with customers day to day, and the managers and directors evaluating, buying, and deploying AI tools.
+A collection of reusable AI prompts for two kinds of people: those who work with customers day to day, and the enterprise leaders evaluating, buying, and deploying AI tools.

 Work is shifting toward using AI to make faster, sharper, more defensible